thallysYon/thallysYon/README.md

 ### Hey!
 My name is Thallys Yon

-- 🔭 I'm currently a native android developer
+- 🔭 I'm currently an IT intern.
-- 📫 Contact me on email: thallyayon@gmail.com
+- 📫 Contact me on email: thallysyon@hotmail.com

 <div>
    <a href="https://github.com/thallysYon">